LAAC-LSCP/Zooniverse2/README.md

     - [Chunk extraction](#chunk-extraction)
     - [Chunk upload](#chunk-upload)

-Split audios in chunks and uploads them to zooniverse
+Split audios in chunks and uploads them to zooniverse.
+Audio chunks and metadata are saved at a location specified by the user, allowing their later association with the results derived from Zooniverse.

+Output metadata is stored as a dataframe, with the same format as [this example file](https://gist.github.com/lucasgautheron/4c7048ef11a05f2374ce2544b81c97d1).

 ## Installation